SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/StringsAndCharacters.rst

 ---------------

 You can include predefined ``String`` values within your code as :newTerm:`string literals`.
-A string literal is a fixed sequence of textual characters surrounded by double quotes (``"``).
+A string literal is a sequence of characters surrounded by double quotes (``"``).

 Use a string literal as an initial value for a constant or variable: